g5becks/electron-controllers/README.md

 ```

 ## IpcController
-The IpcController abstract class is used to create controllers which map routes (channels) on the `crudChannel` member to crud operation methods on IpcController implementation instances.
-There are 5 abstract methods on the IpcController abstract class, when implemented these methods are used to handle incoming requests on each respective channel.
+The IpcController abstract class is used to create controllers which map routes (channels) on the `crudChannel` member to methods on IpcController implementation instances.
+There are 5 abstract methods on the IpcController abstract class, when implemented these methods are used to handle incoming requests on the crudChannel instance's routes with matching name, E.G. `crudChannel.add()` route will be handled by the `controller.add()` method and so on.
 The relevant bits of the type signature are listed below.
-Each method on an IpcController instance fits the signature of [IpcAction](#ipcaction) type, which is used behind the scenes by the IpcController class to create IpcHandler instances out of each method using the createHandler function.
+Each method on an IpcController instance fits the signature of [IpcAction](#ipcaction) type, which is used behind the scenes by the IpcController class to create [IpcHandler](#ipchandler) instances out of each method using the createHandler function.

 ```
 abstract class IpcController {